The ONE

 See the included README.txt for more information.

 Ari Keränen and Jörg Ott: Increasing Reality for DTN Protocol Simulations.
-Technical Report, Helsinki University of Technology, Networking Laboratory, July 2007. [prelimenary PDF] (official PDF with ISBN to come)
+Technical Report, Helsinki University of Technology, Networking Laboratory, July 2007.
+[PDF]

 Simulator running with 100 nodes, map-based movement and Spray and Wait routing